buildtesters/buildtest/docs/concepts.rst

     }

+..
+Note:: Please note the output above is from Lmod 6, there are slight difference in the format in Lmod 7 that we will discuss later

 In buildtest this is handled by class ``BuildTestModule``.
 The spider output returns a dictionary that contains details of all modules based on MODULEPATH, along with full path to module files, and the metadata for a module.